-for some $\hat{R} \in \mathcal{G}$ where the sum runs over all degenerate symmetry-equivalent HF determinants, $\Gamma_{\mathcal{G}}^\mathrm{ir}$ is an \emph{irreducible} representation in the underlying point group $\mathcal{G}$ of the molecule, and $\chi^{\Gamma_{\mathcal{G}}^\mathrm{ir}}$ its character---the distinction between $\chi$ as a character and $\chi$ as a spin-orbital should be clear from the context.
-In other words, each spatial extrinsic constraint represents a required conserved symmetry\cite{article:Huynh2020} in $\mathcal{G}$.
-Figure~\ref{fig:symbreakingpathways} shows the two symmetry pathways we will be considering in this work.
-Each pathway has been constructed to consist of general segments of a low-symmetry point group connecting several special points of high-symmetry point groups.
-In addition, the low-symmetry point group is chosen to be a common subgroup of all the high-symmetry point groups so that only the elements of the low-symmetry point group persist throughout the entire pathway, and therefore only they can be used to form spatial extrinsic constraints that are well defined at every geometry on the pathway.
+In Figure~\ref{fig:symbreakingpathways}, we show the two symmetry pathways that we will consider throughout this investigation.
+Each pathway represents a particular direction in which the symmetry of the system can be varied and has been constructed to consist of general low-symmetry segments connecting several high-symmetry special points.
+In addition, the low-symmetry group must be a common subgroup of all the high-symmetry groups so that only the elements of the low-symmetry point group persist throughout the entire pathway and can thus be used to form spatial extrinsic constraints that are well defined at every geometry on the pathway.
+Each pathway is characterized by two parameters: a symmetry factor $k_i$ that controls the variation in symmetry of the system along the pathway, and a scale length $a$ that controls the characteristic distance between neighboring hydrogen atoms.
+Pathway A is also the pathway along which the numerical \gls*{acr:uhf} solutions in Figure~\ref{fig:h42p-prelim} are tracked and shall therefore be the main focus of our discussion.
+We will elaborate later in Section~\ref{subsec:connectingviapathwayb} that, via pathway B, different \emph{extrinsic} constraints along pathway A can be connected.
 The relationship between the two pathways and the high-symmetry points is illustrated in Figure~\ref{subfig:paths-axes}.